-- (a) Unless the context clearly indicates otherwise, in this article: - (1) AREA means one of the areas referred to in Section 51P-317.105 of this article.

-(2) ACTIVE USE means any use other than parking, mini-warehouse and warehouse.
+- (a) Unless the context clearly indicates otherwise, in this article: - (1) AREA means one of the areas referred to in Section 51P-317.1065 of this article. - (2) ACTIVE USE means any use other than parking, mini-warehouse and warehouse.

-- (3) BOUTIQUE HOTEL means a lodging facility with 30 or fewer guest rooms that are rented to occupants on a daily basis for not more than 14 consecutive days; provides food that is prepared on-site; and more than 50 percent of the guest rooms are internal-entry.
-Parking: 0.75 space is required for each unit.
-No required off street loading. - (4) BED AND BREAKFAST means a lodging use that provides over-night accommodations; serves no meals other than breakfast; and is a member of, or certified by, a recognized bed and breakfast association such as the National Bed and Breakfast Association (NBBA) or Historic and Hospitality Accommodation of Texas.
-Parking: 0.75 space is required for each unit.
-No required off street loading. - (5) CHANGEABLE MESSAGE means the portion of a sign composed of Light Emitting Diode (LED)/Liquid Crystal Display (LCD) elements, "Diamond Vision" technology, slide lettering, slated rotation surfaces, or other changeable message technology that displays different designs or messages. - (6) DIR means development impact review pursuant to Division 51A-4.800. - (7) ENHANCED PEDESTRIAN AMENITIES means improvements located in the enhanced pedestrian amenities area that are designed to encourage pedestrian traffic and that meet all of the standards set forth in Section 51P-317.120.2(c). - (8) ENHANCED PEDESTRIAN AMENITIES AREA means an area used by pedestrians adjacent to a street, and that meets all of the standards set forth in Section 51P-317.120.2(c). - [(9) LARGE TREE means a tree of a species which normally reaches a height of 30 feet or more upon maturity. - (10) LEGACY BUILDING means a building constructed on or before January 1, 1960.]
+- (3) ARCADE SIGN means an attached sign suspended below an arcade, gallery, or awning. - (4) AWNING SIGN means any sign on the sides or top of an awning (excluding awnings over gas pumps). - (5) BOUTIQUE HOTEL means a lodging facility with 30 or fewer guest rooms that are rented to occupants on a daily basis for not more than 14 consecutive days; provides food that is prepared on-site; and more than 50 percent of the guest rooms are internal-entry. - (6) BED AND BREAKFAST means a lodging use that provides over-night accommodations; serves no meals other than breakfast; and is a member of, or certified by, a recognized bed and breakfast association such as the National Bed and Breakfast Association (NBBA) or Historic and Hospitality Accommodation of Texas. - (1.17) CHANGEABLE MESSAGE means the portion of a sign composed of Light Emitting Diode (LED)/Liquid Crystal Display (LCD) elements, "Diamond Vision" technology, slide lettering, slated rotation surfaces, or other changeable message technology that displays different designs or messages. - (28) DIR means development impact review pursuant to Division 51A-4.800. - (2.19) ENHANCED PEDESTRIAN AMENITIES means improvements located in the enhanced pedestrian amenities area that are designed to encourage pedestrian traffic, and that meet all of the standards set forth in Section 51P-317.12912.1(c). - $(2.2\underline{10})$ ENHANCED PEDESTRIAN AMENITIES AREA means an area used by pedestrians adjacent to a street, and that meets all of the standards set forth in Section 51P-317.1 $\underline{29}$ 12.1(c). - (3) LARGE TREE means a tree of a species which normally reaches a height of 30 feet or more upon maturity.